Why Do People Have Affairs? Can Infidelity Counseling Help Me Through This?

 How Can Therapy & Counseling For Infidelity & Affairs Help Me?

-So, you cheated on your partner or discovered that your partner has cheated on you: What comes next?
+So, you cheated on your partner or discovered that your partner has cheated on you.
+What now?

-Sometimes the biggest challenge is finding out what move is right for you.
+Sometimes the biggest challenge is finding out what decisions are right for you.
 If you committed an act of infidelity that you regret, should you inform your partner?
 If your partner has cheated on you, should you attempt to salvage the relationship or sever emotional ties?

-Counseling for infidelity can help you arrive at these answers, with introspection and gentle (meaning: non-pushy!!!) guidance.
+Counseling for infidelity can help you find these answers, with introspection and gentle guidance.
 Although infidelity recovery is a complex topic, common goals of therapy may include:

 - Revealing The Affair: Working up the courage to inform a partner about an act of infidelity